codeconscious/days-away/README.md

 # days-away

-A small command line application that lists how many days away dates in a CSV file are from today.
+A simply command line application that lists how many days away dates in a CSV file are from today.
 This is a small Haskell practice project.

 ## Requirements

 - Haskell
-- A CSV file in which each line contains a category, summary, and date in YYYY-MM-DD format (with no headers)
+- A CSV file in which each line contains a category, summary, and date in YYYY-MM-DD format
+  - No headers must be included
+  - Data elements themselves must not contain additional commas

 Sample CSV input: